Saumur developed at the foot of the Chateau de Saumur, the castle of the Dukes of Anjou.

-In 1940, the 1200 Cadets du Régiment de Cavalerie de Saumur became war heroes when they sacrificed their lives to keep the advancing German troops between Gennes and Montsoreau.
+In 1940, the 1200 Cadets du Régiment de Cavalerie de Saumur tragically became war heroes.

-The old Pont Napoleon was renamed Pont des Cadets in their honour.
+An existing bridge, the Pont Napoleon, was therefore renamed Pont des Cadets in their honour.

-Today the Cadre Noir is under the supervision of the Ecole Nationale d’Equitation (National Riding School) and has been based in St-Hilaire-St-Florent on the outskirts of Saumur since 1970.
+The Cadre Noir is today under the supervision of the Ecole Nationale d’Equitation (National Riding School).

 The Musée de l’Ecole de Cavalerie (Museum of the Horse-Riding Academy) was founded in 1936.

-It relates the history of the school and of the French cavalry since 1870.
+It relates the history of the school and French cavalry since 1870.

-The Carroussel is an annual show proposed by the Cadre Noir that takes place the last weekend of July.
+The Cadre Noir horsemen exhibit their skills during the Carroussel, an annual show that takes place the last weekend of July.

-It is organized by the Ministry of Youth and Sports and aims at the promotion and quality of French equestrian sports.
+Organized by the Ministry of Youth and Sports, it aims at promoting French equestrian sports.